Cost Function Unrolling in Unsupervised Optical Flow: Experimentation

-We evaluate our method on well-known optical flow benchmarks: the synthetic MPI Sintel \cite{Butler:ECCV:2012} and real-world autonomous driving KITTI 2015 \cite{Menze2015CVPR}.
+We train and evaluate our method on three well-known optical flow benchmarks: the synthetic Flying Chairs \cite{dosovitskiy2015flownet} and MPI Sintel \cite{Butler:ECCV:2012}, and real-world autonomous driving KITTI 2015 \cite{Menze2015CVPR}.
+We rigorously follow the unsupervised training schemes of both ARFlow and SMURF baselines, consisting of pre-training and finetuning steps.
+Both baselines propose further finetuning in a multi-frame setting, which we do not carry.

-We follow the ARFlow \cite{liu2020learning} training scheme.
-For the MPI Sintel benchmark, we first pretrain our model on the raw Sintel movie. $12,466$ image pairs are extracted and split according to scene shots.
-We then finetune our model on the official training set, consisting of $1,041$ image pairs, each rendered with $2$ levels of difficulty.
-For the KITTI 2015 benchmark, we first pretrain our model on the KITTI raw dataset \cite{Geiger2013IJRR}, which consists of real road scenes captured by a car-mounted stereo camera rig.
-We then use the KITTI 2015 multi-view extension for finetuning.
+Pre-training our ARFlow model for the MPI Sintel benchmark is done using the raw Sintel movie, consisting on $12,466$ extracted image pairs, split according to scene shots.
+For the KITTI 2015 benchmark, we pre-train our ARFlow model on the KITTI raw dataset \cite{Geiger2013IJRR}, consisting of real road scenes captured by a car-mounted stereo camera rig.
+Our SMURF model is pre-trained on the 'training' portion of the Flying Chairs dataset, for both benchmarks.
+No data labels are used in any step of our training.
+Occluded pixels are masked out during the evaluation of the data term in eq. \nolinebreak (\ref{eq:data_flow}) following the method suggested in \cite{meister2017unflow} (unsupervised).
+Thus, occluded regions are learned using the smoothness constraint alone.

+Finetuning both our ARFlow and SMURF models for the MPI Sintel benchmark is done using the official training set, consisting of $1,041$ image pairs, each rendered with $2$ levels of difficulty: the clean pass featuring shading only, and the final pass featuring also motion blur, defocus blur and atmospheric effects.
+For the KITTI 2015 benchmark, we use the KITTI 2015 multi-view extension for finetuning our models.
 We exclude frames related to validation from our training set, i.e. use only frames below 9 or above 12 in each scene.
-Further details regarding the train-test data splitting used in our experiments are given in the supplementary.
+Further details regarding the train-test data splitting and training scheme used in our experiments are given in Appendix C (available online).

+As carried in both ARFlow and SMURF baselines, self-supervision from pseudo-random augmentations is acquired during finetuning.
+Image and corresponding flow augmentations denoted